-Harmony School’s Board of Directors is a volunteer group that assists the schools administration and operations.
+The Harmony School Board of Directors is a volunteer group that assists the school’s administration and operations.
 Our current Board is comprised of four former Harmony School parents and our Director.
 The board welcomes inquiries and comments at any time.

-Urica P. Floyd joined the Harmony school board June 2018.
+Urica P. Floyd joined the Harmony School board June 2018.
 She currently works as the Staff Associate for Distance Learning at the Municipal Association of South Carolina and is responsible for their distance learning and training programs for mayors and council members across the state.
-Prior to the Association Urica worked at South Carolina ETV, where she worked for nine years as a multimedia producer and web project leader and as a K-12 art teacher for six-years prior to her work at SCETV.
-Urica earned a bachelor’s of fine arts from Clemson University and a master’s of media arts from the University of South Carolina.
-Urica is an independent filmmaker and is the webmaster for two non-profit organizations in Columbia.
+Prior to the Association, Urica worked at South Carolina ETV, where she worked for nine years as a multimedia producer and web project leader.
+She was a K-12 art teacher for six-years prior to her work at SCETV.
+Urica earned a Bachelor of Fine Arts degree in 1992 from Clemson University and a Master of Media Arts in 2001 from the University of South Carolina.

 Urica sits on the board of three non-profit organizations: the South Carolina Council for African American Studies, Vice President; DD&J Foundation, board member; and Harmony School, board member.
 Urica is actively involved with her church, Krst Universal Temple and is the webmaster and newsletter director.
-Urica is the mother of two daughters with her husband Roddrick Floyd, and is also involved with her children’s school.
-She is a member of the Brockman Elementary School PTO and is the Brockman yearbook designer.
-Urica’s youngest daughter, Raniyah, attended Harmony school as a primary student prior to attending Brockman and has attended Summer School at Harmony for the past 5 years.
+Urica’s youngest daughter attended Harmony School as a primary student and has attended summer camp at Harmony for the past 5 years.

-Deborah Holmes has a B.S. degree in Mental Retardation from Western Carolina University, Cullowhee, North Carolina, May 1979, Summa Cum Laude.
-Designated by the department of Human Services as the recipient of the “Outstanding Senior Award” for the 1978-79 academic years.
+Deborah Holmes earned a Bachelor of Science degree in Special Education, from Western Carolina University, Cullowhee, North Carolina, May 1979, Summa Cum Laude.
+She was designated by the department of Human Services as the recipient of the “Outstanding Senior Award” for the 1978-79 academic years.
 More recently, in 2016, Deborah received an award from the Palmetto Center for Women for her outstanding achievements and contributions to her profession and community.
 In addition she has taken graduate level courses to be certified to teach preschool handicap children, as well as classes in learning disabilities and music.